Holmes-Alan/ABPN/README.md

 # Dependencies
     Python > 3.0
-    OpenCV liberary
+    OpenCV library
     Pytorch 1.1
     NVIDIA GPU + CUDA
-    MATLAB 6.0 and above
+    MATLAB 6.0 or above

 # Complete Architecture
 The complete architecture is shown as follows,